 How much should you spend on furnishing your HMO?

 Providing too little furnishings can have a significantly negative impact on finding HMO tenants, because from the tenant’s perspective, one of the major perks of HMOs is that the furnisher is provided.
-But I also believe that providing too much unnecessary furnishings can be a very damaging to the cashflow, because what you need to remember is that you are responsible for repairing and maintaining every item that you provide in the property.
+But I also believe that providing too much unnecessary furnishings can be very damaging to cash flow, because what you need to remember is that you are responsible for repairing and maintaining every item that you provide in the property.
 Essentially, the less you provide, the less you are responsible for.